 |My Burguet Nogal being restrung.|

-Early music, usually translated to guitar from the lute, is also available to those with an interest in the middle ages and the European Renaissance.
+Early music, usually translated to guitar from the lute, is also available to those with an interest in the music of the middle ages and the European Renaissance.
 Famous pieces from the British Isles include Greensleeves and Wilson’s Wilde.

 Before Antonio Torres fathered the modern classical guitar, baroque guitar music was composed for the five-course guitar.
 Although guitar arrangements exist for the music of Antonio Vivaldi and J.S.
 Bach, the work of court guitarist Gasper Sanz retains its idiomatic appeal when played on the modern classical guitar.